-The Standard takes a risk-based approach to information security, requiring organisations to identify threats to their organisation and select appropriate controls to tackle them.
+The Standard takes a risk-based approach to information security.
+This requires organisations to identify information security risks and select appropriate controls to tackle them.

 Those controls are outlined in Annex A of the Standard.
-There are 114 in total, divided into 14 different categories, which we have summarised below.
+There are 114 ISO 27001 Annex A controls, divided into 14 categories.

-As this list shows, ISO 27001’s controls aren’t simply within the remit of the organisation’s IT department, as many people assume.
+ISO 27001’s security requirements aren’t simply within the remit of the organisation’s IT department, as many people assume.

 Rather, the Standard addresses each of the three pillars of information security: people, processes and technology.

-The IT department will play a role in each of those – most obviously in technology but also in developing the processes and policies that ensure those technologies are used properly.
+The IT department will play a role in risk treatment.
+Most obviously in technology, but also in developing the processes and policies that ensure those technologies are used properly.

-Most controls will require the expertise of people from across your organisation, meaning you should create a multi-departmental team to oversee the ISO 27001 implementation process.
+Most controls will require the expertise of people from across your organisation.
+This means you should create a multi-departmental team to oversee the ISO 27001 implementation process.

 Organisations aren’t required to implement all 114 of ISO 27001’s controls.

 They’re simply a list of possibilities that you should consider based on your organisation’s requirements.